Michael Klaus Dieter Werner, founder of the Archive, passed away

 Michael will be sorely missed.

-Our dear friend Michael will be cremated at Zorgvlied cemetary in Amsterdam on 27 November 2019 at 14.30 h.
+Our dear friend Michael was cremated at Zorgvlied cemetary in Amsterdam on 27 November 2019.

 If you like, you can leave a message to express your condolences or share your memories of Michael.
 After submitting, it may take some time before it appears on this page.